Thesis

 In April 2024, Abridge introduced a Patient Visit Summary (PVS) feature, which generates real-time appointment summaries at an 8th-grade reading level.
 The summary provides patients with a written transcript and audio clips from the conversation with their provider to help them remember and understand their conversation.
 This feature addresses the problem of patients forgetting 40-80% of medical information discussed during visits, with inaccuracies in nearly half of what they do remember.

-The summaries also include a plan and patient instructions.
-This structure and simplification ensure that the patient summaries are easy to read and understand, ultimately aiming to improve health literacy.
+These summaries also include a structured care plan and instructions, designed for readability and health literacy.
 Patient testimonials speak to the efficacy of Abridge’s visit summary, with one patient reporting: “I remember 50% of what happened at my last appointment, but Abridge filled in the gaps and corrected a misunderstanding”.

 Additionally, Abridge automatically bookmarks complex medical concepts and terms and provides context and definitions.
 This helps patients better understand their diagnosis and medications to take a more active role in their care plan and health.